 Deadlines for withdrawals

-Failure to withdraw the MRD annually by the applicable deadline may result in substantial tax penalties.
-All withdrawals of earnings and pretax contributions are taxed as ordinary income, but if you fail to take the full minimum required distribution, the penalty may be 50% of the amount not distributed.
+Failure to withdraw the MRD annually by the applicable deadline may result in substantial tax penalties, which can equal 50% of the amount not distributed.
+All withdrawals of earnings and pretax contributions are taxed as ordinary income.

 - Set up automatic MRDs from your Fidelity IRA (login required).